General context, key principles and hot topics

 For a listed corporation, settlement of a regulatory investigation may constitute inside information (depending on the nature and severity of the underlying offence or misconduct) and thus require disclosure as soon as reasonably practicable.
 In practice, the corporation and the authorities will usually agree on a press release being issued as part of the settlement and will agree on the timing for the release.

 By way of context, inside information is defined to include specific information about the corporation that is not generally known to the public but would, if generally known, be likely to materially affect the price of the listed securities.
-Under Part XIVA of the SFO, a listed corporation must, as soon as is reasonably practicable after it becomes aware or is notified of any inside information, disclose the information to the public (subject to certain exceptions).
+Under Part XIVA of the the Securities and Futures Ordinance (Cap.
+571), a listed corporation must, as soon as is reasonably practicable after it becomes aware or is notified of any inside information, disclose the information to the public (subject to certain exceptions).

-We also expect closer co-operation between the SFC and the CSRC in cross-border investigations, in particular concerning market manipulation in the context of the China–Hong Kong Stock Connect programme, and increased joint operations between enforcement agencies within Hong Kong, apparent from the memoranda of understanding signed between the SFC and the ICAC, and between the SFC and the Competition Commission in 2019 and 2020.
+We also expect closer co-operation between the SFC and the China Securities Regulatory Commission in cross-border investigations, in particular concerning market manipulation in the context of the China–Hong Kong Stock Connect programme, and increased joint operations between enforcement agencies within Hong Kong, apparent from the memoranda of understanding signed between the SFC and the Financial Reporting Council, and between the SFC and the Insurance Authority in 2020 and 2021.

-Donna Wacker, Edward Johnson and Jimmy Chan are partners, Anita Lam and William Wong are consultants and Michael Wang is a senior associate at Clifford Chance.
+Donna Wacker and Jonathan Wong are partners, and Anita Lam, William Wong and Michael Wang are consultants at Clifford Chance.
 They acknowledge the assistance of colleague Felicia Cheng, a professional support lawyer at Clifford Chance.
-Please note that this chapter does not consider the implications of the Hong Kong National Security Law.
+This chapter does not consider the implications of the Hong Kong National Security Law.